Waldemar Wappenhans: Second World War

 In January 1936, Wappenhans had entered the Luftwaffe as a Leutnant of the reserves.
 He would serve with aerial reconnaissance units until December 1940, leaving the service as a Major of reserves.
 He completed police training courses at Ordnungspolizei headquarters in Berlin, where he worked until September 1941.
 Following the German invasion of the Soviet Union, he held a number of SS and Police Leader (SSPF) posts in the Reichskommissariat Ukraine (RKU).
 In these posts, he commanded all German uniformed police, as well as all SS and Sicherheitsdienst (SD) forces in his jurisdictions.
-From September 1941 through August 1942 he was SSPF in Wolhynien-Brest-Litovsk, adding in January 1942 Rovno to his jurisdiction.
-From August 1942 until April 1943 he was SSPF in Nikolayev, and also from October 1942 to October 1943, SSPF in Dnjepropetrowsk-Krivoi Rog.
+From September 1941 through August 1942, he was the SSPF in Wolhynien-Brest-Litovsk, adding in January 1942 Rovno to his jurisdiction.
+From August 1942 until April 1943, he was the SSPF in Nikolayev, and also from October 1942 to October 1943, SSPF in Dnjepropetrowsk-Krivoi Rog.
 Throughout Wappenhans' tenure in the RKU, SS and Order Police battalions together with Einsatzgruppen personnel were engaged in mass murder of the Jewish population.

-From October 1943, Wappenhans was an SSPF for special assignment to the Supreme SS and Police Leader (HöSSPF) "Ukraine," Hans-Adolf Prützmann, and was commander of a Kampfgruppe (battle group) until January 1944.
-After that he was placed on medical leave due to illness.
+From October 1943, Wappenhans was an SSPF for special assignment to the Supreme SS and Police Leader (HöSSPF) "Ukraine", Hans-Adolf Prützmann, and was commander of a Kampfgruppe (battle group) until January 1944.
+After that, he was placed on medical leave due to illness.
 In January 1945, Wappenhans was transferred to the staff of Generalfeldmarschall Walter Model on the western front.
-Towards the very end of the war he received orders to report to Berlin but, unable to reach the encircled city, instead made his way to Hahnenklee, where his family lived.
+Towards the very end of the war, he received orders to report to Berlin but, unable to reach the encircled city, instead made his way to Hahnenklee, where his family lived.

-Postwar life
+Post-war life

-Wappenhaus went underground under the false name "Hans Seemann," working as a farm hand, and then as a property management administrator for the British occupation authorities in Hanover.
+Wappenhaus went underground under the false name "Hans Seemann", working as a farm hand, and then as a property management administrator for the British occupation authorities in Hanover.
 At the time, Wappenhans was reported to be the fourth highest Nazi on the Allies "most-wanted" list.
 In November 1949, his true identity was discovered by Wolfe Frank, a reporter for the New York Herald Tribune who had served as the chief interpreter at the Nuremberg trials.
 He was interrogated and signed a statement, but denied all involvement in criminal acts.
 He underwent a denazification process in Bielefeld but was not brought to criminal trial.
 He then worked for Heimbs Kaffee, a coffee roasting company in Braunschweig, and died in Hanover in December 1967.